 Today’s undeniable competitive edge is technology, which may assist businesses enhance sales operations.
 However, SMEs’ issues with the digital transition remain a barrier to their development.
 The first step in implementing techniques that clear the way is recognizing and understanding first-hand some of the difficulties and barriers that we will demonstrate to you below.

-It is challenging to create a roadmap for digital transformation from the beginning.
+It is challenging to create a roadmap for digital transformation from the beginning, considering inherent risk vs residual risk.
 And one of the biggest challenges for SMEs is this.
 Another difficulty is the lack of resources compared to big businesses, which necessitates careful project prioritizing.

 The third of these prevalent issues for SMEs is the return on investment (ROI).
 Since the majority of the advantages of digitalization are felt over the long and medium term, their effects cannot be measured exclusively in the short term.

 Social media has completely changed how companies connect with and interact with their consumers.
 But it has also created new difficulties, particularly for small enterprises.
 While social media gives small companies a platform to reach a larger audience, it also necessitates that they take a smart strategy.

 We’ll examine the difficulties small businesses face with social networking in this post.